exercism/docs/mentoring/mindset.md

 Some mentees may start their comment with something that may come across as negative.
 They may say something like "Why do I have to do so-and-so?"
 It may feel as if they are complaining in the manner of, "Why do I have to eat my peas?
 I _hate_ peas!"
-You may be put off from mentoring the person because it seems to be off to a confrontational start.
+You may be put off from mentoring the person because they seem to be off to a confrontational start.
 But what can seem like defiance or a complaint could just be a simple inquiry, even if expressed a bit abruptly.
 It's best to ignore what emotion their comment may have triggered and simply respond to the question.